Graduate Certificate in Women’s, Gender & Sexuality Studies

 - GRS WS 801 Theories and Methods in Women’s, Gender & Sexuality Studies

-- One of the interdisciplinary, team-taught courses offered by the Graduate Consortium in Women’s Studies: Each semester, the Consortium offers two or three graduate seminars taught by at least two faculty members from different disciplines and different institutions
+- One of the interdisciplinary, team-taught courses offered by the Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality: Each semester, the Consortium offers two or three graduate seminars taught by at least two faculty members from different disciplines and different institutions

 - Two courses centrally concerned with women, gender, or sexuality from offerings in graduate programs across Boston University, such as the following*:

 - GRS PH 636 Gender, Race, and Science